Books.jpeg

 in economic organizations.

-Economic organizations have an important impact on individuals and societies.
-Firms organise production and work schedules, distribute income, power, and responsibilities, they impact domestic life and consumption habits, and large organisations often influence politics and society.
-As a result, they are often the source of profound injustices but can also be part of the solution.
-This project investigates how the structure, ownership, and regulation of economic organizations impact fairness and inequality.
-I am currently writing a paper in favour of policies promoting more egalitarian organizations such as worker cooperatives.
-I have published papers on workplace democracy and inequalities in the gig economy.
-This project also informs my teaching in business ethics.
+Economic organizations strongly impact people and society.
+Companies organize production and work schedules, and decide how income, power, and responsibilities are distributed.
+They shape domestic life and spending habits, and large organizations often influence politics and culture.
+As a result, they can cause serious injustices but also help solve them.
+This research project looks at how the design, ownership, and regulation of economic organizations affect fairness and inequality.
+I am writing a paper supporting policies that encourage more egalitarian organizations, like worker cooperatives.
+I have also published on workplace democracy and inequalities in the gig economy.
+This also informs my teaching in business ethics.

 AI.jpeg